Football in Malta: English and Italian rivalries

 Most Maltese people prefer to watch English and Italian leagues.
 This traces its beginning to the nation's political past, where in the 1930s a hot political issue was the Language Question, i.e. whether Malta had to adopt either Italian or English as an official language.
 This created pro-British and pro-Italian factions within the Maltese, virtually splitting the population in two.
 This rivalry now remains subtly in the nation's main political parties, but also in football, where as said before Maltese prefer foreign leagues to the Maltese one.
 During World Cups Maltese generally side with either the English or the Italians.
 Popular foreign clubs are mainly Manchester United, Chelsea, Liverpool, Juventus, Milan and Inter.
 Popular national teams apart from their own are mainly England and Italy, with Brazil in the third place, followed by Germany and the Netherlands to a lesser extent.
 These foreign fandoms generally divert attention from Maltese football to the detriment of the Maltese leagues and the Malta national football team.

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance: